Block belief propagation algorithm for two-dimensional tensor networks: Evaluation of reduced density matrix for finite systems

 \section{Evaluation of reduced density matrix for finite systems}

-Here we study the quality of the local environments in our blockBP by computing the local reduced density matrices (RDMs) on each bonds using blockBP and compare them to the RDMs computed using bMPS.
-The comparison is shown in the form of a heat map in \Fig{fig:figS2}, where we computed the trace distance between the blockBP and bMPS RDMs on the ground state of a $21\times 21$ transverse Ising model with OBC.
-The ground state was computed by bMPS full-update.
-The blockBP RDMs were computed using $7\times 7$ blocks.
-We can see that for $B=2.5,3.5$ which are away from the critical value ($B_c\approx 3.044$~\cite{BloteDeng2002}), the RDMs computed by these two methods are very close to each other with average distance lower than $10^{-5}$ for all the $D$s considered, while for $B=3$ we get $\distance \approx 10^{-3}$ in average.
-We also note that the trace distance between the RDMs computed using simple-update (or, equivalently, the plain BP algorithm) and the RDMs computed using bMPS will be of the order $10^{-1}$ on average in these cases.
+Here we study the quality of the local environments in our blockBP by computing the two-site reduced density matrices on each horizontal bond using blockBP and compare them to the reduced density matrices computed using bMPS.
+The comparison is shown in the form of a heat map in \Fig{fig:figS2}, where we consider the ground state of a $21\times 21$ transverse Ising model with OBC.
+The blockBP reduced density matrices were computed using $7\times 7$ blocks.
+Quantitatively, what we do is to compute the reduced density matrix for the site in row $i$ and columns $j$ and $j+1$ with both methods, i.e. $\rho_{i,j,j+1}^\text{bMPS}$ and $\rho_{i,j,j+1}^\text{blockBP}$, and compute the trace distance between them $d = \Tr(|\rho_{i,j,j+1}^\text{blockBP}-\rho_{i,j,j+1}^\text{bMPS}|)/2$ with $|Z| = \sqrt{Z^{\dagger}Z}$.
+We can see that for $B=2.5,3.5$, which are away from the critical value ($B_c\approx 3.044$~\cite{BloteDeng2002}), the reduced density matrices computed by these two methods are very close to each other with average distance lower than $10^{-5}$ for all the bond dimensions $D$ considered, while for $B=3.0$ we get $\distance \approx 10^{-3}$ on average.
+This indicates that bMPS and blockBP lead to quantitative similar results, especially away from the transition point.

+For comparison, in \Fig{fig:figS2u} we used the same setting as in \Fig{fig:figS2}, and calculated the trace distance between the reduced density matrices computed using simple-update (or, in other words, the plain BP algorithm where the message MPS has only one leg) and the reduced density matrices computed using bMPS.
+As can be seen from these heat maps, in these cases, the trace distance is of the order $10^{-1}$ showing that blockBP environments are far superior to those of the plain BP, or equivalently, the simple-update algorithm.